-- · A Community Risk Management Plan (CRMP) 2022-26 which sets out its strategic direction, financial position, risk assessments and intended deployment of resources over the medium term.
-This plan is underpinned by a complimentary Resource Plan 2022-26 and a Culture and People Plan 2022-26. - · An Annual Service Plan which details our performance against the previous year's priorities and explains the priorities for the forthcoming year. - · An Annual Efficiency and Productivity Plan this assists the NFCC, LGA and Home office to collate evidence to assess progress at national level against the agreed Spending Review Goals. - · A Performance and Efficiency Report which provides information on the Authority's performance, risk, finance, and efficiency over the previous 12 months.

-An Annual Statement of Assurance that provides the government and the public with assurance on our operational, financial and governance arrangements.
+- A Community Risk Management Plan (CRMP) 2022-26 which sets out its strategic direction, financial position, risk assessments and intended deployment of resources over the medium term.
+This plan is underpinned by complimentary Resource Plan 2022-26 and a People Plan 2022-26. - · Our Service Plan sets out our strategic objectives and priorities for the next 12 months. - A Performance and Efficiency Report which provides information on the Authority's performance, risk, finance and efficiency over the previous 12 months. - An Annual Statement of Assurance that provides the government and the public with assurance on our operational, financial and governance arrangements.

-The Fire Authority has robust systems for identifying, evaluating, and managing all significant risks.
-A Risk Management Framework consisting of a risk management policy, procedure and systems are in place and embedded across the organisation and communicated to all staff.
+The Fire Authority has robust systems for identifying, evaluating and managing all significant risks.
+A Risk Management Framework consisting of a risk management policy, procedure and systems, is in place and embedded across the organisation and communicated to all staff.
 A Community Risk Profile for the Authority's area that is underpinned by a suite of detailed risk assessments, is produced and publicly available to staff and public detailing the foreseeable risks facing the Authority.

 Through this dynamic Risk Management Framework, risk assessment and management of risks is embedded into the Integrated Strategic, Risk and Financial Planning Framework which helps inform business and resource decisions.
-The Community Risk Management Plan 2022/2026 is the key output from this framework which links resources to our risks, strategic goals, aims and outcomes.
+The Community Risk Management Plan 2022-2026 is the key output from this framework which links resources to our risks, strategic goals, aims and outcomes.
 To ensure services contribute to the achievement of the Authority's vision, goals, aims and outcomes and represent value for money, a robust and comprehensive performance management framework has been established.